Sheikh-Fahad-Ahmed/gator-rss/README.md

   - List followed feeds (`following`), browse posts (`browse`).
 - **Aggregation**: Aggregate RSS feeds and store posts in the database (`agg`).
 - **Goose & SQLC**:
-  - Database migrations managed with [Goose](https://github.com/pressly/goose).
+  - Database migrations are placed in the `sql/schema` folder and managed with [Goose](https://github.com/pressly/goose).
   - Type-safe queries auto-generated with [SQLC](https://github.com/kyleconroy/sqlc).
 - **Session & Config**: Uses a JSON config file named `.gatorconfig.json` stored in the user’s home directory to save the database URL and currently logged-in user.